Division of Watson

 The Division of Watson is an Australian electoral division in the state of New South Wales.

-Watson is an urban electorate and extends from the Hume Highway, Canterbury Road and the M5 as far west as Stacey Street and Joseph Street in Sydney.
+Watson is an urban electorate in Sydney and since 2025, it extends from the Hume Highway, Canterbury Road to the south, Georges River to the west and Cooks River to the east.
 It has a large immigrant population, with significant Chinese, Bangladeshi, and Lebanese communities.

+Since 2004 its MP has been Tony Burke of the Labor Party, who has served as Minister for Home Affairs, for Immigration and Citizenship and for Cyber Security since 2024 under Prime Minister Anthony Albanese, as well as Leader of the House and Minister for the Arts since 2022.

 History

 The division was created at the redistribution of 31 January 1992, to replace the abolished Division of St George and is named after the Right Honourable Chris Watson, the first Labor Prime Minister of Australia.
 It was first contested at the 1993 federal election.
 There was previously another Division of Watson (1934-69), originally Chris Watson's old seat of South Sydney and located in the south-eastern suburbs of Sydney, however that Division is not connected to this one except in name.
 In the 2009 redistribution, the boundaries of Watson moved significantly northwest, losing the south-eastern suburbs in the St George area such as Hurstville, retaining the south-western suburbs such as Belmore, and adding a significant part of the Inner West.

 While St George was a marginal seat, Watson has been a safe Labor seat for nearly all of its existence.
-The only time that Labor's hold was seriously threatened was in 2013, when Labor was held to 56 percent of the two-party vote.
+The only time Labor's hold was seriously threatened was in 2013, when Labor was held to 56 percent of the two-party vote.

-It has previously been held by Leo McLeay, a former Speaker of the Australian House of Representatives.
+It was previously held by Leo McLeay, a former Speaker of the Australian House of Representatives.
 The current Member for Watson, since the 2004 federal election, is Tony Burke, a member of the Australian Labor Party.

 In 2017, the division had the second-highest percentage of "No" responses in the 2017 Australian Marriage Law Postal Survey, with 69.64% of the electorate's respondents to the survey responding "No".
 The Survey had strong opposition from Muslim voters in the electorate.